 Ultimately, while we primarily provide guidelines to integrate CSS, ecology, and conservation, our hope is that this work will also promote the pursuit of consilience and integration with social aspects of the modern environmental sciences.
-We also hope that reflecting on how we study and refer to ecological complexity will stimulate the sharing of fresh ideas from areas that likely have already participated in CSS, but whose contributions remain poorly known to the Western science.
-As history taught us (3, 6), efforts will benefit from inclusion of perspectives from underrepresented regions, such as the Global South, which remains marginalized in the study of ecological complexity (Fig. 2a).
-Likewise, maximizing collaborations beyond the limited scope of one’s own research group and promoting international collaborations across country borders will be a key step to bring unexplored ideas and hypotheses into CSS (130)(130).
+Reflecting on how we study and refer to ecological complexity has great potential to stimulate the sharing of ideas from areas that likely have already participated in CSS, but whose contributions remain poorly known to the Western science.
+As history taught us (3, 6)These efforts will benefit from inclusion of perspectives from underrepresented regions (3, 6), such as the Global South, which remains marginalized in the study of ecological complexity (Fig. 2a).
+Likewise, maximizing collaborations beyond the limited scope of one’s own research group and promoting international collaborations across country borders will be a key step to bring unexplored ideas and hypotheses into CSS (130).
 In an age of globalization and potentially catastrophic environmental changes, embracing the principles of CSS – including being open to original, transdisciplinary ideas – has never been more timely.

 MATERIALS AND METHODS